RachelKidney/create-t3-app/www/src/pages/en/usage/first-steps.md

 1. You will need a Discord account, so register one if you haven't already.
 2. Navigate to https://discord.com/developers/applications and click "New Application" in the top right corner.
 Give your application a name and agree to the Terms of Service.
-3. Once your application has been created, navigate to "Settings → OAuth2 → General".
+3. Once your application has been created, navigate to "Settings → OAuth2 → General erf".
 4. Copy the "Client ID" and add it to your `.env` as `DISCORD_CLIENT_ID`.
 5. Click "Reset Secret", copy the new secret, and add it to your `.env` as `DISCORD_CLIENT_SECRET`.
 6. Click "Add Redirect" and type in `http://localhost:3000/api/auth/callback/discord`.